tuvalroz/hw2-video/README.md

 ### Server side: parsing the video file, saving metadata, upload to cloud:
-1. read about formidable for parsing forms, specifically read the "with Node.js http module" example: https://www.npmjs.com/package/formidable
+1. Read about formidable for parsing forms, specifically read the "with Node.js http module" example: https://www.npmjs.com/package/formidable
 2. Follow the first upload file tutorial and open an account in https://cloudinary.com/ ![cloudinary first e2e](https://res.cloudinary.com/dqdivzl0r/image/upload/v1684131345/cloudinary_xkdnx7.png )

-3. Read about creating api routes, in https://nextjs.org/learn/basics/api-routes/creating-api-routes.
+3. Read about creating api routes, in https://nextjs.org/learn/basics/api-routes/creating-api-routes, and https://nextjs.org/docs/app/building-your-application/routing/router-handlers.
-4. Follow the tutorial on mongoDB, and open an account. (https://fullstackopen.com/en/part3/saving_data_to_mongo_db)
+4. Follow the tutorial about how to read/write to mongoDB, and open an account. (https://fullstackopen.com/en/part3/saving_data_to_mongo_db)
-5. Follow the full upload video to cloudinary example [here](https://tpiros.dev/blog/uploading-and-displaying-videos-with-nextjs/)
+5. Follow the full tutorial to cloudinary example [here](https://tpiros.dev/blog/uploading-and-displaying-videos-with-nextjs/)

 ### Tips:
 1. It's good to commit whenever you finish a small step and the project is working.
 The goal is to have a safe point to return to.